-Joan Gratz is an animator who pioneered the animation technique known as claypainting, but.
-Working with bits of clay she blends colors and etches fine lines to create a seamless flow of images.
+Joan Gratz is an animator who pioneered the animation technique known as claypainting.
+Working with bits of clay she blends, colors, and etches fine lines to create a seamless flow of images.
 Her film Mona Lisa Descending a Staircase won the 1992 Academy Award for Best Animated Short Film.

-Jim Blashfield‘s work covers a wide range– from genre challenging experimental films and videos, through live-action and animated narratives and multiple-screen video and sound installations.
+Jim Blashfield‘s work covers a wide range from genre challenging experimental films to live-action and animated narratives to multiple-screen video and sound installations.
 He has created some of the most revered animated music videos ever created, winning multiple awards for his work with artists such as Michael Jackson, Peter Gabriel, and The Talking Heads.